Yatung: Origins

 Prior to 1904, there was a small village called Yusa on the bank of the Amo Chu river.

 During the Younghusband Expedition, the British troops camped on the vacant high ground above the Yusa village.
-Younghusband named the location "New Chumbi", treating it as an outpost of Chumbi, which was then the most prominent town in the lower Chumbi Valley.
+Younghusband named the location "New Chumbi", treating it as an outpost of Chumbi, the headquarters of the lower Chumbi Valley.
 He also had a bungalow house constructed at New Chumbi.

 During the three years of British administration of the Chumbi Valley (1904–1908), the British administrator lived in the house and it came to function as the administrative headquarters of the Chumbi Valley.
 A trade market, a hospital and a post-and-telegraph office (PTO) also came to be located here.
 During this period, the location was called simply "Chumbi", and treated as an extension of the Chumbi town.

 After the Chumbi Valley was transferred back to Tibet in 1908, the British government in London ruled that the British official in the Chumbi Valley would thereafter function as the "British Trade Agent at Yatung", thereby imparting the name Yatung to this location.

 It was called Yatung–Shasima or New Yatung to distinguish it from the original Yatung.
 But, over time, "Yatung" came to mean the new location.